 - Railroad Occupations

 - Maritime Industry

 Anyone working in these or other industries should take caution when working around crystalline silica.
 Exposure to these particles can be life-changing or life-threatening.

 Silicosis and Your Legal Rights

-Workers who develop silicosis as a result of their work environment may be entitled to compensation for the harm they have suffered.
+Workers who develop silicosis as a result of their work environment may qualify for compensation for the harm they have suffered.
 This disease is completely preventable if proper safety procedures are followed.
-This includes following OSHA guidelines for ventilation, reducing dust, and equipping workers with personal protective equipment (PPE).
+This includes following OSHA guidelines for ventilation, reducing dust and equipping workers with personal protective equipment (PPE).

 If you or someone you love is living with silicosis, contact AkinMears, L.L.P. today to find out if your legal rights have been violated.
 If so, our lawyers can evaluate your potential claim to determine the best possible options.
 Call us at 855-489-7853.